What a pre-draft visit from Davis Webb might mean for the Seahawks

 It was also by Ian Rapoport of the NFL Network that Cal QB Davis Webb will be in for an official visit on Wednesday.

-That raised some eyebrows since some think Webb could sneak into the first couple rounds and Seattle would seem to need to devote those kinds of resources to a backup quarterback.
+That raised some eyebrows since some think Webb could sneak into the first couple rounds and Seattle would seem to need to devote those kinds of resources to a backup quarterback even if that position suddenly seems like more of a priority due to Trevone Boykin’s recent legal issues and the fact that he is the only other QB on the roster behind Russell Wilson, who suffered the first significant injuries of his career last season.

 But Webb could also become a middle-round guy — which might make more sense for where Seattle might want to pursue a QB.